wuxxin/welltrack/dev/product-requirements.md

 - Graphical History:
     - The "History" view visualizes collected data in stacked bar charts, allowing users to see the composition of their metrics each day.
     - There are separate charts for total pain (stacked by body part), total mood (stacked by mood type), and total Events duration (stacked by activity).
-    - The displayed time range can be filtered (last 7, 30, or 180 days).
+    - The displayed time range can be filtered (last 7 days, 4 weeks or 3 months (84 days)).
-    - All charts feature a detailed Y-axis with at least 8 steps for better readability.
-- Full Log View:
+- Full Protocol View:
-    - The "Full Log" provides a detailed historical record.
+    - The "Full Protocol" provides a detailed historical record.
     - Each day's entry displays total scores for events, mood and pain.
     - A detailed breakdown for each metric (e.g., individual pain points, specific mood ratings with color codes) is shown for each day.
-- Events Management:
+- Settings View:
-    - Users can create, edit, and delete custom Events routines in the settings modal.
+    - Event Types Management: Create, edit, and delete EventTypes
-- Data Import & Export:
-    - All data and settings can be exported to a single JSON file for backup and restored via an import function.
+    - Data Import & Export: All data and settings can be exported to a single JSON file for backup and restored via an import function.
+    - Notification configuration
+    - Appearance: Start of the Day Configuration, defaults to 05:00
+    - About App: A brief about page with linsk to the sourcecode

 ## Non-Functional Requirements / Technical Features